gouzouni625/handwritten_equations_recognizer/README.md

 git submodule update --init
 ```

 .

+## Building the Documentation
 The documentation is written using Doxygen[4].
 To generate the documentation
 pages, you have to install Doxygen and download the code to your local file
 system.
 After that, do: